HI_Mind_Theory.jpg

 Experientially, self-awareness can include an appreciation of our current state of being (interoception) as well as an appreciation of what is not ‘us’.

-Consciousness is not, I suggest, a single simple process but is the interaction of many processes and expressed, through some form of language, as a storyline.
+Adult human consciousness is not, I suggest, a single simple process but is the interaction of many processes that are expressed, through some form of language-processing, as a self-consistent storyline.
 What we call consciousness is extremely variable and can manifest in many forms but we only experience it when we have a storyline of time-based events that uses short-term (working) memory to give us a high-level comprehension of our current situation.

 Consciousness is our overall interpretation of reality as applied to our ‘selves’ and experienced as an ongoing ‘reality’.
 Consciousness is basically a feedback loop involving our awareness over time of our own process of observation, simulation, planning, and choosing actions.

-Experientially, consciousness is complex but includes the processes of thinking about how to engage self to non-self through action.
+Our experience of consciousness is complex but is based on processes of thinking about how to engage, or apply, self to non-self through our behavioural action.